cchitsiang/awesome-stars/README.md

 ## Go

+- [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [rulego/rulego](https://github.com/rulego/rulego) - ⛓️RuleGo is a lightweight, high-performance, embedded, next-generation component orchestration rule engine framework for Go.
 - [DiceDB/dice](https://github.com/DiceDB/dice) - A drop-in replacement of Redis with SQL-based realtime reactivity.
 - [uptrace/bun](https://github.com/uptrace/bun) - SQL-first Golang ORM